Attribution (psychology): Internal

 Internal attribution, or dispositional attribution, refers to the process of assigning the cause of behavior to some internal characteristic, likeability and motivation, rather than to outside forces.
-This concept has overlap with the Locus of control, in which individuals feel they are personally responsible for everything that happens to them.
+This concept has overlap with the locus of control, in which individuals feel they are personally responsible for everything that happens to them.

-A person is using internal attributions to justify not wearing their prescribed hearing aids.
-Examples of this are: A patient believes the hearing aids to not be necessary so they choose not to wear them.
-A patient is afraid of being stigmatized for having a disability and requiring hearing aids to hear properly, so they choose not to wear them.
-A patient is struggling with adding the usage of hearing aids into their everyday life and believes it to be easier to not wear them at all.
-Lastly, a patient does not fully understand the benefits that hearing aids will grant them, so they choose not to wear them despite the benefits hearing aids would grant them.
+Consider the example of a person who uses internal attributions to justify not wearing their prescribed hearing aids.
+Examples of this are: A patient believes the hearing aids not to be necessary, so they choose not to wear them.
+A patient fears being stigmatized for having a disability and requiring hearing aids to hear correctly, so they decide not to wear them.
+A patient is struggling with adding hearing aids into their everyday life and believes it to be easier not to wear them.
+Lastly, a patient does not fully understand the benefits that hearing aids will give them, so they choose not to wear them despite the benefits hearing aids would grant them.